Orphan pages are pretty much invisible to search engines and visitors.

 Redirect It

-For example, if you have a page about “blue widgets” but it’s getting no traffic, you can redirect it to a page about “widgets” that do get traffic.
-Also, you may want to use the Redirect Path Chrome extension to monitor redirects on your site.
+For example, if you have a page about “link building strategies” but it’s getting no traffic, you can redirect it to a page about “link building” that does get traffic.

 Delete It

-If a page is orphaned and not getting any traffic, there’s no reason to keep it.
 Just delete it and set up a 404 error so people know they’ve reached a dead end.

 Find and Replace the Link